History of Rosemary

 On this fair corse."

-There was a bit of disagreement within our sources as to the reason rosemary was often placed with corpses at burial.
+In researching our rosemary history, we found some disagreement within our sources as to the reason why rosemary was often placed with corpses at burial.
 Most linked its usage to being a plant associated with remembrance.
 One source, Herbal Simples Approved for Modern Uses of Cure, believed the custom stemmed from a much more practical application.
-It was thought that the smelling of rosemary provided a powerful "defence against any morbid effluvia from the corpse."
+It was thought that the smelling of rosemary provided a powerful “defence against any morbid effluvia from the corpse.”
 In other words, rosemary was used by mourners to provide relief from the odor of decomposition.

-With perhaps some reference to fidelity and his lack thereof, one reference to the use of rosemary at burial is that of a soldier shot for mutiny in 1649.
+With perhaps some reference to fidelity and his lack thereof, a soldier shot in 1649 for mutiny was buried with rosemary.
 His body was adorned with branches of rosemary but half of each branch had been stained with blood.

-One of the many Queen Elizabeth's from history (no usable reference was given) was fond of mead and her own recipe for the drink included the leaves of sweet briar, with rosemary, cloves and mace.
+Queen Elizabeth was fond of mead and her own recipe for the drink included the leaves of sweet briar, with rosemary, cloves and mace.
+(Unfortunately, our source failed to identify which Queen Elizabeth or the country over which she ruled.)

 French hospitals, at one time, burned Juniper berries with rosemary to correct vitiated or poor quality air and to prevent infection.
-Additionally, in the French language of flowers, rosemary represents the power of rekindling lost energy.
+They have may also used rosemary for its healing powers.
+In the French language of flowers, rosemary represents the power of rekindling lost energy.

-Rosemary was once used to create Essence of Mustard which also included spirits of turpentine and black mustard seed.
-The resulting oil was not prone to going rancid and was used by clockmakers and for other "instruments of precision."
+Rosemary history includes its use to create Essence of Mustard which also included spirits of turpentine and black mustard seed.
+The resulting oil was not prone to going rancid and was used by clock makers and for other “instruments of precision.”

 In Spain, rosemary was used as a protection against witchcraft and menaces on the road.
 George Borrow mentioned how he came to learn about this superstition in his work The Bible in Spain (1843).
-He first mentions meeting a traveler who had adorned his hat with rosemary and later mentions a lady, who was concerned for Borrow's own safety, who offered him some for his own hat.
-He further relates a series of misfortunes on his journey and ponders informing the lady of his first-hand knowledge of the failure of the protective abilities of rosemary.
+He first mentions meeting a traveler who had adorned his hat with rosemary and later mentions a lady, who concerned for Borrow’s own safety, offered him some for his own hat.
+Despite the promised protection provided by the Rosemary, Borrow met with a series of misfortunes on his journey.
+In his work, he contemplated a return visit to the lady to inform her of the failure of the protective abilities of rosemary.
+(One is left to assume that he never did so.)

 An old Spanish proverb says of rosemary that men who are indifferent to the scent of rosemary are likely to be insensitive about other pleasures,